God and Man at Yale Divinity

 The New Haven Public School system is bizarre.
 They have a hybrid system of school choice and traditional neighborhood zoning.
 The result is a system with little choice or predictability.

-If you don’t get one of your top four choices, however, they seem just to put you wherever there is room.
+If you don’t get one of your top four choices, however, they seem just to put you wherever there is room—and you can guess what kind of schools always have room.

 So, we have an excellent school at the end of our street.
 It is less than a half-mile walk from our house.
 That was our top choice.
 But, my kids did not get that school.
 They did not get any of the schools for which we applied.
-Instead, they were assigned some random school, requiring a twenty-minute plus drive each way.
+Instead, they were assigned some random school with a terrible reputation, requiring a twenty-minute plus drive each way.
 (I understand it was the closest school with room.)

 The Lottery